 When the menu opens, scroll down to the watermark section and click on the drop-down menu.
 From that menu, choose “Edit Watermark.”
 You can see that I have experimented with many variations of my watermark.

 At this point, you will have all of the options you need to create your watermark.
-If you are using a graphic, first select “Graphic” on the top right.
+First, select “Graphic” on the top-right if using a graphic.
 Next, click on “choose image” and upload it here.
 Remember that your image logo file will need to have a transparent background.
-These files are usually PNG format rather than JPG.
+These files are usually in PNG format rather than JPG.
 If you don’t have one with a transparent background, it will end up with a box around it and look like a sticker.

-If you prefer a basic, simple copyright mark, you can choose “Text” on top, then type any words you want into the box beneath the photo.
-The Text Options section allows you to select the font, size, and color of your text.
+If you prefer a basic, simple copyright mark, you can choose “Text” on top, then type any words you choose into the box beneath the photo.
+The Text Options section allows you to select your text’s font, size, and color.

 As you scroll down the menu, you will find the option to adjust the opacity.
 The anchor point tells the logo where to appear on the photo.
-Now is the time to go ahead and slide the sliders and click the buttons to see how your watermark looks.
-The preview will show on the picture you are exporting so you can choose the look you like.
+Now is the time to go ahead and slide the sliders and click the buttons to see your result.
+The preview will show on the image you are exporting so you can choose the look you like.

 When you have it all set up just the way you like it, click “Save” and give your new watermark a name!
-I prefer to name mine descriptively so that I remember what it will look like before I choose.
+I choose to name mine descriptively to remember what it will look like before deciding.
 Remember that first photo with all the listings?
 Each one of those is my watermark in a different location or size.
-Truthfully, some are old, and I could delete them, but it is fun to see where I started and where I am now.
+Truthfully, some are old and ready to delete, but it is fun to see where I started and where I am now.

 Finally – once you’ve saved this watermark’s format and given it a name, it becomes even simpler to apply your watermark on export.
-When you’re ready to export, scroll down to the watermark section.
-Rather than click on edit and go through all of those details again, click on the watermark you created, and Lightroom will do the rest.
+All you have to do when you’re ready to export is scroll down to the watermark section, and rather than click on edit and go through all of those details again, click on the watermark you created, and it will do the rest of the work.
 If you are exporting multiple photos, it will apply that mark to every shot.

 Voila!
-Now you know the essentials and can make your own decision about what, why, when, and how to apply your very own watermark!
-Please leave a comment below if you have any questions, and be sure and follow me on FACEBOOK and PINTEREST!
-I love to connect with my readers, so be sure and show me your latest work!
+Now you know the essentials about watermarking photos!
+You can make your own decision about what, why, when, and how to apply your very own watermark on pictures!
+Please leave a comment below if you have any questions and be sure and follow me on FACEBOOK and PINTEREST!
+I love to connect with my readers, so be sure and show me your latest images!